r-uby-dev/roda-llm/README.md

 ##### index.erb

 The `<agent>` web component can render a console that you can use to talk to agent.
-The console can be rendered-server side, so you can prepopulate the content of the console with a placeholder or initial state without waiting for JavaScript to settle.
+The console can be rendered server-side, so you can prepopulate the content of the console with a placeholder or initial state without waiting for JavaScript to settle.